SNAP Food Stamp Benefits

 The SNAP program also gives you access to other benefits, including:

-• Free school meals: This program provides free meals for your kids at school.
-Talk to your child's school to sign-up.
+- Free school meals: This program provides free meals for your kids at school.
+Talk to your child's school to sign up.

-• Double Up Food Bucks: This program provides extra money if you use your SNAP benefits card at participating farmers' markets.
+- Double Up Food Bucks: This program provides extra money if you use your SNAP benefits card at participating farmers' markets.
 Visit the Double Up Food Bucks website to learn more.

-• Women, Infants, and Children (WIC): This government program provides food benefits to infants and children under five and pregnant, postpartum, or breastfeeding women.
+- Women, Infants, and Children (WIC): This government program provides food benefits to infants and children under five and pregnant, postpartum, or breastfeeding women.
 Learn more on this site.

 Tip: You can also stretch your SNAP benefits by visiting a local food pantry or meal site.
 These places provide free food no matter your income or immigration status.
 Use the Oregon Food Bank Food Finder to find your local food pantry or meal site.